Skip to main content

 Timesheet Approvals

-Timesheets capture information about time that is logged over a period of time called a timesheet period, which is typically a pay period.
+Timesheets capture information about time that is logged over a period of time, called a timesheet period, which is typically a pay period.
 To encourage accountability for tracking time and the accuracy of the logged time data, your organization may want to use the timesheet approval process.

 It's not mandatory to use timesheet approvals in order to use Tempo Timesheets, but it can be a useful tool for some organizations.
 Why?
 There’s a set period in which to track time, and a team lead or manager reviews and approves the time that’s logged.
 For financial and accounting reasons, timesheet periods ensure more accuracy because they can be closed.
 This prevents any changes from being made to the logged time data, and then accurate calculations can be done for payroll or customer billing.

-Basically, employees log their time within a timesheet reporting period, and then at the end of the timesheet approval period, they submit their timesheet to be reviewed and approved, usually by their team lead or manager.
+Basically, employees log their time within a timesheet period, and then at the end of the timesheet approval period, they submit their timesheet to be reviewed and approved, usually by their team lead or manager.
 After the timesheets are approved, the approval period is closed so that no more time can be logged or changed.

 submit timesheet for review.jpg